 An important objective of the expedition was to establish the depositional history and significance of the Nicobar Fan in recording signals of major tectonic and climatic changes in the Eurasian-Indian collision zone and Indian Ocean.
 Sampling of the full sedimentary section at Site U1480 and partial section at Site U1481 enabled identification of principal lithologies, grain compositions, depositional environments, sediment accumulation rates, and diagenetic and lithification state.
-The observed mineral assemblage of the sediment gravity flow deposits is consistent with a general provenance from Himalayan rivers (e.g., Garzanti et al., 2004) and the succession is interpreted to represent different stages of fan development.
+The observed mineral assemblage of the sediment gravity flow deposits is consistent with a general provenance from Himalayan rivers (e.g., Garzanti et al., 2004), and the succession is interpreted to represent different stages of fan development.
 The sampled assemblage will enable direct comparison between the Nicobar Fan and records of sedimentation elsewhere in the Bengal and Indus Fans.

-The deeper pre-Nicobar Fan succession (Late Cretaceous to Miocene) includes a diversity of abyssal-plain environment hemipelagic, pelagic, tuffaceous and igneous lithologies, but with variation in thickness and lithologic heterogeneity between the two sites, separated by only a short distance (~35 km).
-Extraction of pyritized biosilica alongside calcareous micro/nannofossils, combined with available paleomagnetic measurements, enabled a well refined agedepth relationship to be developed.
-This revealed marked changes in sediment accumulation rates between the early pelagic succession (low rates) and overlying submarine fan (very rapid sedimentation with rates orders of magnitude higher than in the pelagic succession), and several potential hiatuses.
-Preliminary analysis of the depositional history of the Nicobar Fan and its implications for Himalayan erosion and the distribution of sediments within the Bengal-Nicobar Submarine Fan during the late Neogene are described in McNeill et al. (submitted).
-The onset of Nicobar Fan deposition at the drill sites (~9.5 Ma; Hüpers et al., 2017) is significantly younger than was anticipated precruise (~30-40 Ma), based on previous regional analyses of Bengal-Nicobar Fan history and presumptions of gradual fan progradation.
+The deeper pre-Nicobar Fan succession (Late Cretaceous to Miocene) includes a diversity of abyssal-plain environment hemipelagic, pelagic, tuffaceous, and igneous lithologies, but with variation in thickness and lithologic heterogeneity between the two sites, separated by only a short distance (~35 km).
+Extraction of pyritized biosilica alongside calcareous micro/nannofossils, combined with available paleomagnetic measurements, enabled a well-refined agedepth relationship to be developed.
+This revealed marked changes in sediment accumulation rates between the early pelagic succession (low rates) and overlying submarine fan (very rapid sedimentation, with rates orders of magnitude higher than in the pelagic succession), and several potential hiatuses.

+Preliminary analysis of the depositional history of the Nicobar Fan and its implications for Himalayan erosion and the distribution of sediments within the Bengal-Nicobar Submarine Fan during the late Neogene are described in McNeill et al. (2017a).
+The onset of Nicobar Fan deposition at the drill sites (~9.5 Ma; Hüpers et al., 2017; McNeill et al., 2017a) is significantly younger than was anticipated precruise (~30-40 Ma; see Background and objectives in the Site U1480 chapter [McNeill et al., 2017b], based on previous regional analyses of Bengal-Nicobar Fan history and presumptions of gradual fan progradation).